-Transferable skills are developed across the programme.

-- 1. is developed through formative feedback on essays and related tasks. - 2. is included in seminar work - 3. forms a part of teaching methods throughout the taught programme and is also developed, where appropriate, through collaborative research. - 4. is highly developed through the dissertation but this builds on the requirement to undertake a small scale project as part of at least one. - 5. is evident in the completion of all course work. - 6. all assignments must be presented via IT and are required to show evidence of internet research. - 7. all assignments must review relevant research. - 8. is an integral feature of the programme

-- 1,5, 6,7, and 8 are assessed through coursework - 2. and 5. are assessed through the predissertation project and the dissertation - 8. is assessed though seminars and coursework
+D. Transferable skills - able to: Teaching/learning methods and strategies 1.
+Communicate accurately in writing Transferable skills are developed across 2.
+Give oral presentations the programme.
+3. Work collaboratively in a group 1. is developed through formative feedback on essays and related tasks.
+4. Plan and carry out a project is included in seminar work 5.
+Manage time and work to deadlines 3. forms a part of teaching methods 6.
+Use IT where relevant and fit to purpose throughout the taught programme and is also developed, where appropriate, through collaborative research.
+7. Understand the benefits and limitations of research methods.
+4. is highly developed through the 8.
+Contribute to professional dialogue and development dissertation but this builds on the requirement to undertake a small scale project as part of at least one. is evident in the completion of all course work. all assignments must be presented via IT and are required to show evidence of internet research.
+7. all assignments must review relevant research.
+8. is an integral feature of the programme Assessment 1,5, 6,7, and 8 are assessed through coursework 2. and 5. are assessed through the pre- dissertation project and the dissertation 8. is assessed though seminars and coursework